Jakob589/check-pmc-wiring/README.md

 1. Start avahi-daemon with XML script - use unique service names like saam-pmc1,2,3,...!
 2. Run "$ bash wams-test.sh" to see if serial is working.
-3. Run pmc-check-wiring.py if not already ****'AT THIS POINT I COULD NOT IMPLEMENT EXTRA SPECIFICATIONS, SINCE I DO NOT HAVE THEM YET'****
+3. Run pmc-check-wiring.py if not already

 Troubleshooting:
 if serial is not working: